sozraheem/thesis_2025/ERP_analysis_code/assignment_7/p1_dataset_notes.md

 - 6 runs form a block --> 6\*540 = 3240 stimuli in total

 ## Dataset
-The dataset consists of 18 sessions, of which session 1, 2, and 18 (the last session) are offline sessions.
+The dataset consists of 18 sessions, of which session 1, 2, and 18 are offline sessions.
 Each session has a varying number of blocks.
 Each block contains a maximum of 6 runs.

 Per run an `.eeg`, `.vhdr`, and `.vmrk` file is provided.
 See the jupyter notebook `p1_notebook.ipynb` for a more detailed description of the content of these files.
 (Maybe I am eventually going to transform the `p1_notebook.ipynb` into a Python script and copy all text from there into this file).